gvwilson/sdxjs/pattern-matching/index.md

 <%- include('/inc/file.html', {file: 'regex-recursive/regex-alt.js'}) %>

-Matching repetition is easy but inefficient: we try zero matches, then one, then two, and so on until something succeeds, which means we are repeatedly re-matching things we already know work (<f key="pattern-matching-repetition"></f>).

-<%- include('/inc/figure.html', {
-    id: 'pattern-matching-repetition',
-    img: '/static/tools-small.jpg',
-    alt: 'Repetition in regular expressions',
-    cap: 'Matching repeated patterns in regular expressions.',
-    fixme: true
-}) %>
+To match a repetition,
+we figure out the maximum number of matches that might be left, then count down until something succeeds.
+(We start with the maximum because matching is supposed to be greedy.)

-We also need to figure out how long to keep trying: each non-empty repetition matches at least one character, so the number of remaining characters is the maximum number of matches we have to try.
+Each non-empty repetition matches at least one character, so the number of remaining characters is the maximum number of matches worth trying.

 <%- include('/inc/file.html', {file: 'regex-recursive/regex-any.js'}) %>